felixlauyh/Get-clean-data-project/README.md

 4. mean and standard deviation for each measurement (column variable names contain the words 'mean()' or 'std')

 ###Tidying up and exporting the data
-A final tidy dataset is created by taking the average of each variable grouped by each subject and each activity.
+A final tidy dataset is created and stored in a new variable **tidydata** by taking the average of each variable grouped by each subject and each activity.
 Note that the information about whether the subject is in the training or test group is retained to facilitate easy analysis.
 The result is written into a text file called 'UCI HAR Tidy Dataset.txt' To read the data, you may run this piece of code [3]
 >data <- read.table("UCI HAR Tidy Dataset.txt", header = TRUE)